-Organizations or individuals that provide, sponsor, or otherwise arrange for specific creditable training or instruction on forensic document examination or related topics.
+Organizations or individuals that provide, sponsor, or otherwise arrange for creditable training or instruction on forensic document examination specific topics.
 These sources support, either through reflection in their policies or by the individual presenting the training, the type of training and required minimum criteria provided in American National Standards.